hixair/ESP8266_NTP_LED_Kids-alarm-clock/README.md

 Todo :

 ~- Blink leds until wifi is connected and NTP time aquired.~
+- Add a web interface for editing times

 There are several good NTP librairies and i used the one from : https://github.com/arduino-libraries/NTPClient .